hussans/RandomNameGenerator/README.md

 <br/>
 **Peer**: Thao Vang
 <br/>
-**Review**: Everything works. the layout is nice and clean. was not expecting a hero img for this project. have an array to keep track of previous names. everything looks good.
+**Review**: Everything works. the layout is nice and clean.
+Was not expecting a hero img for this project.
+Have an array to keep track of previous names.
+Everything looks good.
 <br/>
 <br/>
 **GitHub**: https://github.com/hussans/RandomNameGenerator